 As we’ve explored, acne and breakouts take many forms.
 Sure, oily skin has a tendency towards more excess oil which is a key component in the formula for a breakout, but it’s not exclusive.
 Knowing your skin type is a great way to prevent breakouts by incorporating products into your daily routine to keep it in balance such as controlling oil production and hydrating dry areas.

-THE INKEY LIST ACNE ATTACKERS
+HOW TO GET RID OF ACNE - THE INKEY LIST ACNE ATTACKERS

 So, what can you do?
 Whilst the key is tackling the root cause (which can be explored with a dermatologist or doctor) there are some amazing ingredients to help reduce and treat breakouts when they occur.
 Here are The INKEY List's best acne treatments;

 Salicylic Acid can work really well for breakouts.
 It’s oil soluble and can reach deep inside the pores, helping to reduce breakouts.
 With anti-inflammatory and anti-bacterial properties, it can also help spots fade quicker when they do arrive.

 This hero ingredient can be found in The INKEY List Salicylic Acid Cleanser and The INKEY List Beta Hydroxy Acid Serum.
 Our Salicylic Acid Cleanser can be used AM and PM as the first stage of your routine whilst the Beta Hydroxy Acid Serum can be applied after cleansing and toning in the AM and PM helping to reduce breakouts and blackheads.

 Succinic Acid is a bio based chemical derived from corn and helps reduce the appearance of blemishes by helping to unclog pores and It can also help reduce acne bacteria on the skin, a usually harmless skin bacteria that can cause inflammatory acne when hair follicles become blocked.